seifer44/Minecraft-RAMdisk-startup-script/README.md

 # Minecraft-RAMdisk-startup-script
 Run Minecraft from a RAMdisk while preserving the files on a HDD.

-This has been ran on CentOS 6.5+.
+This has been ran and optimized on CentOS 6.5+ and Ubuntu 14.04.
 This should work on other Linux distributions with a bit of modification, as the majority of the script is written in bash.

 This script has been built off of the Minecraft Wiki startup script